18F/Head-Start-HSES-Procurement/README.md

 ### Needs for data insights:

 OHS would like to develop and maintain a deep understanding of the data sets that currently exist within the system.
-This will require research and supporting technical efforts to determine what data opportunities exist and the type of reporting that will allow OHS to better implement their goals.
+This will require research and supporting technical efforts to determine what data opportunities exist and the type of reporting and data visualizations that will allow OHS to better implement their goals.

 ## Focus Area 7: Coordination